How To Check For Lice Infestation And Ways To Deal With It

 Final Words

 Although head lice may not cause any severe infection, these can spread from one person to another.
 They cause itching and scalp irritation.
 Hence, knowing how to check for lice infestation helps tackle them effectively.
 If you have a constant itching sensation on your scalp, a head lice infestation is possible.
 Also, if you experience a crawling sensation, you can be sure of head lice infestation.
 You can also detect head lice with any of the methods mentioned above.
-Use a prescribed medication and follow a few home remedies to get rid of head lice quickly.
+Lastly, once you detect the infestation and want to know how to get rid of head lice, you can try the tips given above.
+Further, use prescribed medication and follow a few home remedies to eliminate head lice quickly.

 Frequently Asked Questions